Bay Area Storytelling Festival 2026

 Then, darkness fell upon the land and the people were made to stay in their homes, to cover their faces and could gather together o more.
 Stories were still told, but tellers were distant and spoke to the people from small windows, while the folk sat in their homes.
 This went on for some time and the people grew restless.
 Slowly, after a year and many months, the darkness started to lift.
 The folk ventured out of their abodes and the tellers stepped out of their rectangular confinement.

 It was at this moment, while caught up in the joy of the fading darkness, that a certain storytelling lass decreed, “Let us bring back the festival!”
 The cry was echoed throughout the land and soon plans were afoot to once again assemble in the West.
-It was decided to gather in the spring, at a manor in the village known as Santa Rosa.
+It was decided to gather in the spring, at a manor in the village known as Orinda.

 And so the story continues..."